fmhy/edit/LinuxGuide.md

 # ► Linux Distros

-**Note** - We don't keep or curate individual linux distros ourselves, as we feel the indexes below are high enough quality on their own.
+**Note** - We don't curate individual distros ourselves as we feel the indexes listed are good enough to stand on their own.

 ***